KilakOriginal/LabyrinthPerson2/Documentation.txt

 ## Getting started
 To run the application simply compile the project and run the `Labyrinth` file (source `./controller/Labyrinth.java`).

-### Important
-`./assets/assets_2.jar` SHOULD be added to the referenced libraries before attempting to compile the code as it contains the textures referenced in `GrahicView.java`.
+> Important: `./assets/assets_2.jar` SHOULD be added to the referenced libraries before attempting to compile the code as it contains the textures referenced in `GrahicView.java`.

 ## Controls:
 ### Movement: